Our site is reader supported, this means we may earn a small commission from Amazon and other affiliates when you buy through links on our site.

 2. Clematis montana

-There are many varieties of Clematis montana, these include ‘Rubens’ with it’s pink flowers and the ‘Grandiflora’ which has pure white flowers.
-Whichever variety you choose, (and many of them look very similar) they are all generally fast growing deciduous climbers that will thrive in partial shade.
-They use their twining leaf stems to wrap around trellis frame work or other supports and flower around May when masses of star-shaped single flowers are produced.
+There are many varieties of Clematis montana, these include ‘Rubens’ with its pink flowers and the ‘Grandiflora’ that has pure white flowers.
+Whatever variety you choose, (and many of them look very similar) they are all generally fast growing, deciduous climbers that will thrive in partial shade.
+They use their twining leaf stems to wrap around the trellis framework or other supports and flower around May when masses of star-shaped single flowers are produced.
 They are suitable for exposed or sheltered areas but do need well-drained soil.

 3. Lonicera japonica ‘Halliana’ AGM